-Assumption 5 Information concerning the position (X, Y), orientation $(\Psi)$ , and velocities (u, v, r) of the MSV is typically accessible for feedback.
+Assumption 5 Information concerning the position (X, Y), orientation (Ψ) , and velocities (u, v, r) of the MSV is typically accessible for feedback.

 Remark 2 The yaw angle must not exceed 90° to establish overall effectiveness and safety in maritime operations.
-This constraint can be realized in practice by achieving a balance between stability, maneuverability, and hydrodynamic performance.
+This constraint can be realized in practice by www.journals.pan.pl achieving a balance between stability, maneuverability, and hydrodynamic performance.
 Hence, the transformation matrix $R(\Psi)$ is guaranteed to be nonsingular at all times.